LogtalkDotOrg/logtalk3/manuals/_sources/libraries/cbor.rst.txt

 --------

 The encoding atoms, arrays, and maps uses indefinite-length encoding.
 All floats are currently encoded using decimal fractions.
+Encoding indicators are not currently supported.

 API documentation
 -----------------